Timmy-124/Data-Analysis-Portfolio/README.md

 - Structured Query Language: SQL was utilized for analysis [View Here](https://github.com/Timmy-124/Data-Analysis-Portfolio/blob/main/Superstore%20Sales%20Analysis)
 - Tableau: Tableau was utilized to create an interactive dashboard to present findings [View Here](https://public.tableau.com/app/profile/timilehin.egbeyemi/viz/SuperstoreSalesAnalysisDashboard_17206424371240/SuperstoreSalesOverview)
  ### Analysis and Findings
+ ### KPIs And Metrics
+1. Total Sales: The supermarket generated $733,947 in total sales in the previous year
+2. Total Profit: The supermarket generated $93,508 in total profit in the previous year
+3. Profit Margin: The supermarket attained 12.4% profit margin
+4. Average Order Value: The average order value is $221 in the previous year
  ### Monthly sales trends
 1. Seasonality Impact: Online sales showed significant peaks during holiday seasons, particularly in November and December, accounting for 27.63% of the total annual sales
 2. Consistent Growth: Overall, there was a consistent month-over-month growth rate across the year, with noticeable dips in January and February, which could be attributed to post-holiday slow-downs